 The Supplier Code of Conduct sets clear expectations in terms of our requirements of our suppliers including about human rights and social sustainability (in particular, health and safety, working hours and working conditions, including paying fair compensation).
 We are express that all employment should be freely chosen by the worker and there should be no use of bonded labour in any form or child labour.
 We also make it clear that our suppliers are expected to maintain an active view on the inherent risks of modern slavery in their own supply chain and that our recruitment agencies and brokers are required to carry out appropriate due diligence and ongoing management to ensure that the risk of worker exploitation is mitigated.

 Supplier contractual terms

-The obligations set out in our Supplier Code of Conduct are strengthened by our standard supplier terms which provide the firm with the right to terminate agreements by written notice to a supplier with immediate effect if the supplier commits a material breach which is irremediable or, if such breach is remediable, fails to remedy that breach within a period of 30 days after being notified to do so.
-Being in breach of any applicable law (including the Act) would, in our view, amount to a material breach of our supplier terms.
+The obligations set out in our Supplier Code of Conduct are strengthened by our standard supplier terms, which provide the firm with the right to immediately terminate agreements by written notice to a supplier in specified circumstances, including any breach of any applicable law (including the Act) or a material breach of the Supplier Code of Conduct.

 Higher risk areas within our supply chain

 Some of our suppliers operate in industries where there is known to be a higher risk of modern slavery practices taking place.
 Our UK Risk Management team conducted a modern slavery risk assessment of our supply chain spend during FY22 and identified the following as the highest risk areas for the firm:

 EY engages with a number of international IT providers to source a range of IT equipment, including laptops, monitors and peripherals.
 The components of this equipment are often manufactured and assembled in countries where employment law protections and measures to prevent modern slavery practices are lacking in comparison to the UK.